onwongjan2002/CKA-Certification-Course-2025/Day 22/README.md

 ---

 2. **Readiness Probes (RP)**
+Determines if the application is **ready** to handle traffic.
+If this probe fails, the Pod is marked as **"Not Ready"** and is removed from Service endpoints, but the container itself is not restarted.
    - **Purpose**: Checks if a container is **ready to start accepting traffic**.
    - **Behavior**:
      - When the readiness probe fails, the pod is removed from the service's load balancer, but **the container is not restarted**.